tabraha1/software-engineer/README.md

 ## Additional Concerns

 - Accuracy
-    * is it testable (write test cases from the AC)
+    - is it testable (write test cases from the AC)
-    * is title, description, and AC clear and precise
+    - is title, description, and AC clear and precise
-    * is it hiding additonal work
+    - is it hiding additonal work
+    -    *Are we accounting for that work?*
-    * do you understand the story enough to do it yourself
+    - do you understand the story enough to do it yourself
 - Atomic
-    * is it small
+    - *What’s the simplest portion we can start on?*
-    * how can we break this down further into smaller stories?
+    - how can we break this down further into smaller stories?
 Should we?
+    - *Do we still feel like that’s two points worth of work?
+Or do we feel that this changes things at all?*
 - Dependencies
-    * does it require UX input
+    - does it require UX input
-    * does it require another team's input or component they own
+    - does it require another team's input or component they own
-    * should be bring it up in the group discussion
+    - should be bring it up in the group discussion
 - Testability
-    * how can we test/demo this?
+    - how can we test/demo this?
 Storybook
-    * does it require technical acceptance
+    - can the BA test this? does it require technical acceptance
-- Reuseability
+- Additions
-    * should this a common component or module
+    - is there tech debt we need to refine?
+    - well are there any known bugs

 ## Acceptance Criteria